 Bargain priced junior membership

-They also receive a welcome pack (either one for primary age children, or a pack for secondary age children), ongoing ideas about how to be active and be outdoors.
-They’re also invited to vote in the Annual General Meeting.
+They also receive a welcome pack (either one for primary-age children or a pack for secondary-age children) with ongoing ideas about how to be active and be outdoors.
+They’re also invited to vote at the Annual General Meeting.

-The junior National Trust membership is a perfect gift for anyone over the age of 5 to 18 (under 5s are already have free access).
+The junior National Trust membership is a perfect gift for anyone over the age of 5 to 18 (those under 5s already have free access).

 As they likely won’t be driving anyway, the junior membership does not have free car parking as part of the benefits.
 They also won’t get the National Trust Magazine.